siadat/netmatch/README.md

 The default value is 1.

 ### selector
 Selectors filter what requests do or do not match with a request.
-E.g., an actor (a Netmatch client) might only want to match with the requests of a particular actor.
+E.g., a request might only want to match with the requests with or without a particular label.
 The formatting is identical to that of the [Labels and Selectors][k8s_labels_and_selectors] of Kubernetes.

-The default selector is `actor != $MyActorName`, i.e., don't match me with another request from myself.

 ### labels
 Labels are used by selectors (see above).
+When input=json and input=yaml, labels are given using a key-value map.
-They are a comma separated list of `key1=value1,key2=value2` items.
+When input=url, they are a comma separated list of `key1=value1,key2=value2` items.

-The default label is `actor = $MyActorName`

 ## Using the Go API